p2arthur/peer_review_challenge/README.md

 _Uses react router useSearchParams() hook under the hood to get the transaction params_

 **transformedParams()** - parameter transformation

-1 - Transforms the params from the URL into transaction params and group them by index
+**transformSearchParamsTransations()** - transaction transformation and zod validation

-**transformSearchParamsTransations()** - Transaction transformation and zod validation
+1. Transforms the params from the URL into transaction params and groups them by index

-2 - Dispathes the params based on the transaction type in the url - if(pay)
+2. Dispatches the params based on the transaction type in the URL (e.g., `pay`)

-3 - Transform the groups of transaction params into actual transaction objects and pass them into a zod form
+3. Transforms grouped params into transaction objects

-4 - Validates the form fields with zod - displays error if invalid fields
+4. Validates the fields using Zod schema

-5 - Pushes the transactions array from the URL seach params functionality into the Transactions array of the transaction wizards, that then populates the User interface
+5. Pushes the transactions into the transaction wizard for UI rendering

 ```ts
 export function useTransactionSearchParamsBuilder() {